-All of them can produce a soft quality of light that looks great and will help to flatter your subject.
-However, there are important differences.
+There are four distinct types of photography umbrellas: shoot-through, reflective, Parabolic, and umbrella softbox.
+All of them can produce a soft quality of light that helps flatter and make the subject look great.
+However, there are significant differences.

 If you are unsure what a photography umbrella or umbrella light is, check out the next section, “What is an umbrella light“.